TinAD17tin/peanutgb/README.md

 To install this app, you'll need to:
 1. Download the latest `peanutgb.nwa` file from the [Releases](https://github.com/nwagyu/peanutgb/releases) page
-2. Extract a `cartridge.gb` ROM dump from your GameBoyt cartridge, or, alternatively, use the provided `src/flappyboy.gb` file.
+2. Make a .edata archive with all your ROMs from your personnal dump collection [edata](https://github.com/Lisra-git/.edata)
-2. Head to [my.numworks.com/apps](https://my.numworks.com/apps) to send the `nwa` file on your calculator along the `gb` file.
+2. Head to [my.numworks.com/apps](https://my.numworks.com/apps) to send the `nwa` file on your calculator along the `edata` file.

 ## How to use the app